Michael O'Flanagan: Death and funeral

 After a short illness in the nursing home at 7 Mount Street Crescent, Dublin, O'Flanagan died of stomach cancer on at 4.30 pm on Friday 7 August 1942, within a few days of his sixty-sixth birthday.

 His last letter was to Bernie Conway of Cliffoney, dated 2 August 1942: Dear Bernie, Good bye to you and to dear dear Cliffoney.
 I am dying with a very special love of the people in my inmost heart.
-I'll be waiting in heaven to greet the Cliffoney people, especially those who prayed for me in front of the church door. —Fr.
-Michael O'Flanagan.
+I'll be waiting in heaven to greet the Cliffoney people, especially those who prayed for me in front of the church door. —Michael O'Flanagan.

 O'Flanagan was given a state funeral, organised by Sean Fitzpatrick of the ITGWU.
 His remains lay in state in the Round Room in City Hall, where he had made his speech at O'Donovan Rossa's funeral in 1915.
 His remains were laid out in an open coffin and guarded by veterans of the War of Independence and 21,000 people, including Éamon de Valera came to pay their respects.

 O'Flanagan is buried in the Republican Plot in Glasnevin Cemetery, between Maude Gonne and Austin Stack.
 The graveside oration, given by his old friend Sceilg, was later printed and published by the National Aid Auxiliary Committee, Dublin, 1942.
 This pamphlet, titled "Fr.
-Michael O'Flanagan: Sceilg's Graveside Oration, August 10, 1942," has become a collectors item.
+Michael O'Flanagan: Sceilg's Graveside Oration, August 10, 1942," has become a collector's item.

 A memorial font was placed in the porch of Cliffoney church, but the Catholic Church would not allow Fr.
 O'Flanagan's name to be added, so the font was adorned with a plain Latin cross and the date 1943.
 O'Flanagan was described in a memoir by Sean O'Casey as "An unselfish man, a brilliant speaker, with a dangerous need of more respect for bishops dressed in a little brief authority; a priest spoiled by too many good qualities."
 In 1954 C. Desmond Greaves, editor of the Irish Democrat, fearing O'Flanagan's memory was becoming lost to the younger generation, published a booklet titled "Father Michael O'Flanagan: Republican Priest."
-In 1992 a plaque with Fr.
-O'Flanagan's name was finally permitted by the Catholic church.
+In 1992 a plaque with O'Flanagan's name was finally permitted by the Catholic church.
 The unveiling was attended by Pat O'Flanagan, a grand-nephew of O'Flanagan, and Thomas Hargadon, the last living member of the 1942 memorial committee.
 A memorial was placed on his grave by the National Graves Association in 1992 to mark the 50th anniversary of his death.
-A memorial commemoration organised by the National Graves Association was held at O'Flanagan's grave in Glasnevin cemetery on August 25, 2019.
+A memorial commemoration organised by the National Graves Association was held at O'Flanagan's grave in Glasnevin cemetery on 25 August 2019.
 After an oration delivered by Tommy McKearney a new Celtic cross headstone was unveiled.